vangst/sr-platform-code-challenge/README.md

 # Goal

 Write a Ruby library that allows qualified job seekers to apply for a job with a fixed number of workers needed, typically less than 100.
-Assume there are many applicants and the applicants are quick to apply.
-There could be hundreds of people applying at once.
-If a job accepts N number of applications and N people apply, no more candidates can apply and an error is produced.
+Assume there are many applicants and they are quick to apply, within seconds of the job posting.
+There could be hundreds of people applying at once to a job that accepts less than 100 workers.
+If a job needs N number of workers and N people apply, no more candidates can apply and an error is produced.

 Assume Postgres is available to you.
 Either utilize Postgres in your solution or create a mock/dummy object with comments on what each function would do, like this: